glossary

 The exam fee does not include training.
 Self-study materials, instructor-led courses, practice labs, and bootcamps are separate purchases, and we do not bundle their cost into the exam fee.

 The exam fee does not include retakes.
-If a first attempt is unsuccessful, a retake is usually a separate charge, so the listed price is a floor, not a total program cost.
+The published price buys one attempt; check the vendor's own retake policy for what a second attempt costs, so treat the listed price as a floor rather than a total program cost.

 Exam pricing can also vary by region, currency, and vendor promotions, so treat the listed number as published context that you should confirm on the vendor's own page before you pay.